ludvig-sandh/RTS-SAT/README.md

-# RTA-SAT (Real-Time System Schedulability Analysis Tool)
+# RTS-SAT (Real-Time System Schedulability Analysis Tool)

 This project is a real-time task scheduling simulator and analysis tool written in C++.